 In Tekken 7, it gets easy with the sensitive button inputs during long, repetitive strings.
 However, you may miss some inputs when performing faster and more complicated combos.

-The ball-top joystick makes for easy configuration for replication of the left or right thumbstick or d-pad of the traditional controller.
-The two additional buttons (L3/R3) can be programmed for increased command flexibility.
+The ball-top joystick makes for easy configuration for replication of the traditional controller’s left or right thumbstick or d-pad.
+In addition, the two additional buttons (L3/R3) can be programmed for increased command flexibility.

 Modding arcade sticks give a personal touch to the gadget.
-With a mod-friendly design, the Ego fight stick lets for easy swapping of the panel’s decal, internal components, or even the bottom for complete customization.
+With a mod-friendly design, the Ego Fight stick allows easy swapping of the panel’s decal, internal components, or even the bottom for complete customization.
 With a strong metal base, it’s got a good build quality, made to last.

-A second, detachable micro USB cable connects it to the Xbox controller and the button on the Fight Stick must be pressed to connect the two.
-The same procedure applies to connecting the Ego to the Playstation 4.
+Then, a second detachable micro USB cable connects it to the Xbox controller, and the button on the Fight Stick must be pressed to connect the two.
+The same procedure applies to connecting the Ego to the PlayStation 4.

-Only the controllers that use a micro USB cable can be paired with the Ego Stick.
-This means that pairing an Xbox Wireless Elite Series 2 pad as well as next-gen controllers is not possible.
+Unfortunately, pairing an Xbox Wireless Elite Series 2 pad and the next-gen controller is impossible.
 Not only is this somewhat annoying for most gamers, but it could also make it more difficult to use the stick in the future.

-Suppose you lose the included cable or it breaks.
-If you do not replace it, the stick will not work with any console.
-There is a good chance that the cable will break before the rest of the stick.
+Suppose you lose the included cable, or it breaks.
+The stick will not work with any console if you do not replace it.
+Unfortunately, there is a good chance the cable will break before the rest of the stick.
 However, it’s not hard to get a new micro USB cable.

 The price – yes or no?

-It offers polished performance and a compact arcade feel.
-Although there are some disappointments about the price and synchronization limitations, this is a stick that is a good weapon for casual or mid-range gamers.
+It offers a polished performance and a compact arcade feel.
+Although there are some disappointments about the price and synchronization limitations, this stick is a good weapon for casual to aspiring professional players.